Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 # QR Code Generator - Custom Hook Project

-The essence of this project is to empower users to input a URL, effortlessly convert it into a QR code, and conveniently download it as an image.
+The core purpose of this project is to enable users to seamlessly input a URL, convert it into a QR code with ease, and conveniently download it as an image.

 ### The Problem

-The code was pretty much already in place so the thing to focus on was trying to make sence of the custom hook.
-There was a lot of hints this week, and I think that made me a little confused.
-I noticed that I don't "speak code" well enough to understand all the hints so there were discussions within the team, I googled a bit and used ChatGPT to explain.

-This was the fist time I applied an animation from the Lottie library.
-Fun stuff!
-The only thing that's missing from that is I can't make the animation go slower.
-I think it's moving too fast, but I just can't figure out how to do that (without paying).
+The existing code was mostly set up, so the primary task was understanding the custom hook.
+This week, there were numerous hints, and I found them a bit overwhelming.
+I recognized that the confusion stemmed from the way the hints were presented.
+Being new to coding, I'm not yet comfortable with the terminology, but with the assistance of Google and AI, I managed to comprehend it and start working.
+Initially, using the custom hook was a bit perplexing, likely because I've become accustomed to thinking in terms of components :D.

+My main challenge revolved around recalling how to create and manipulate elements in the DOM.
+Consequently, I had to refer to documentation from both W3Schools and MDN to refresh and enhance my understanding.

+This marked my initial experience incorporating an animation from the Lottie library.
+It was an enjoyable endeavor!
+I'm eager to explore and experiment further with this library.

 ### View it live